Signs of recovery from spinal cord injury can be hard to spot. You can repeat the same actions endlessly and still feel like nothing is changing.

 Think about it, the fact that you can regain feeling and voluntary control over a part of our body that you previously couldn’t is a big deal.

 Soon enough, that T5 injury can become a T6 injury and so on.

 There are lots of ways to measure your recovery from spinal cord injury.

 You can go from:

-- having complete to incomplete SCI
+- having motor complete to motor incomplete SCI

 - AIS B to AIS C on the ASIA impairment scale